Mutagenesis: Base deamination

+Cytosine and 5-methylcytosine deamination is the most frequently deaminated DNA bases, with 5-methylcytosine being three to four times more deaminated than Cytosine.
+For cytosine deamination, in DNA, cytosine (C) is usually paired with guanine (G).
+But after the deamination has happened, it creates a uracil (U) and Guanine (G) mismatch, and if the mismatch is not properly repaired, uracil can pair with adenine, creating a C:G to T:A mutation.
+While the deamination of 5-methylcytosine generates thymine (T) instead of uracil (U), creating a G:T mismatch.

+Depurination

 DNA is not entirely stable in aqueous solution, and depurination of the DNA can occur.
-Under physiological conditions the glycosidic bond may be hydrolyzed spontaneously and 10,000 purine sites in DNA are estimated to be depurinated each day in a cell.
+Under physiological conditions the glycosidic bond may be hydrolyzed spontaneously and 5000 purine sites in DNA are estimated to be depurinated each day in a cell.
 Numerous DNA repair pathways exist for DNA; however, if the apurinic site is not repaired, misincorporation of nucleotides may occur during replication.
 Adenine is preferentially incorporated by DNA polymerases in an apurinic site.

-Cytidine may also become deaminated to uridine at one five-hundredth of the rate of depurination and can result in G to A transition.
-Eukaryotic cells also contain 5-methylcytosine, thought to be involved in the control of gene transcription, which can become deaminated into thymine.